 Time Keeper and Alarm

 To test GPS, we ran three different routes with varying GPS accuracy.
-The first was an open road, the second, a treed-out trail, and the last was a canyon.
-We did these tests numerous times, in a variety of weather to see which truly performed the best.
-In the end, we learned that none of the GPS watches were 100 percent accurate all the time, but some watches were a little more reliable with their readings than others.
-In this case, the Suunto Ambit3 Peak proved to have the best GPS accuracy — most of the time.
+The first was an open road, the second, a tree-covered trail, and the last was a canyon.
+We did these tests numerous times, in a variety of weather conditions, to see which truly performed the best.
+In the end, we learned that none of the GPS watches were 100 percent accurate all of the time, but some watches were a little more reliable with their readings than others.
+In this case, the Suunto Ambit3 Peak Peak proved to have the best GPS accuracy — most of the time.

-The Suunto Ambit3 Peak also has a great display that proved to be a touch more crisp than the Suunto Traverse.
+The Suunto Ambit3 Peak also has a great display.
 The font and colors of the watch face for both GPS Suuntos are the same, but the mineral glass is a little bit different.
-The Suunto Core also provides a nice, easy-to-see display, but the watch face background is not interchangeable like all the other watches mentioned above, and the font is harder to see in bright and low light.
+The Suunto Core also provides a nice, easy-to-read display, but the watch face background is not interchangeable like all the other watches mentioned above, and the font is harder to see in bright sun or low light.
 In addition, the nighttime light is a little weak in comparison to the rest.

 Comfort and Fit

-— Amber King
+— Amber King & Ben Applebaum-Bauch